yalematta/yalematta.github.io/_posts/2021-05-25-proto-datastore.md

 - ensures Type Safety
 - requires defining a schema using Protocol Buffers

+## Up next ⏭

 <br>
-If this post was of any help to you, or if you'd like me to write about another specific Android related topics, let me know! <br>
+If this post was of any help to you, or if you'd like me to write about any specific Android related topics, let me know!
 Drop me a DM on Twitter [@yalematta](https://twitter.com/yalematta) ✌🏼